zulip/zulip/CONTRIBUTING.md

 Google allocates to Zulip, we hope to mentor a similar number of students in 2018.

-If you're reading this well before the application and deadling and want to make your application strong, we recommend getting involved in the community and fixing issues in Zulip now.
-Since the most important part of your application is your contributors, building a reputation for doing good work is best way to spend time now on having a strong application.
-About half of Zulip's GSoC students for Summer 2017 had made significant contributions to the project by February 2017 (and about half did not!).
+If you're reading this well before the application deadline and want to make your application strong, we recommend getting involved in the community and fixing issues in Zulip now.
+Having good contributions and building a reputation for doing good work is best way to have a strong application.
+About half of Zulip's GSoC students for Summer 2017 had made significant contributions to the project by February 2017, and about half had not.
 Our
 [GSoC guide from last year][gsoc-2017] is mostly still accurate (with the exception that many of the project ideas are now completed).

-We also have in some past years run a Zulip Summer of Code (ZSoC) program for students who we didn't have enough slots to accept for GSoC but are able to find funding for.
+We also have in some past years run a Zulip Summer of Code (ZSoC) program for students who we didn't have enough slots to accept for GSoC but were able to find funding for.
 Student expectations are the same as with GSoC, and it has no separate application process; your GSoC application is your ZSoC application.
-If we'd like to select you for ZSoC, we'll contact you when GSoC results are announced.
+If we'd like to select you for ZSoC, we'll contact you when the GSoC results are announced.

 [gsoc-2017]: https://github.com/zulip/zulip.github.io/blob/master/gsoc-ideas.md
 [gsoc-faq]: https://developers.google.com/open-source/gsoc/faq